One picture across jurisdictions, not one per agency

 - Each agency’s video and tools stay inside that agency.

-- Assignments and intel live in separate places that don’t talk.
+- Assignments and intel sit in separate places that don’t talk.

-- The unified command is unified in name — but not in picture.
+- The unified command is unified in name.
+Not in picture.

 A shared picture across agencies

-BabbarOps gives a multi-agency response one live operational picture that the right people across the operation can work from — with access scoped to role and need to know.
+BabbarOps gives a multi agency response one live operational picture the right people across the operation work from, with access scoped to role and need to know.

 - Every feed, one wall.
 Drones, aircraft, and cameras from across the response in one view.